Non-equilibrium statistical mechanics of continuous attractors: Speed limit for external driving signals

 \subsection{Upper limit on external signal strength}

-Here we present the calculation for maximal signal strength that leads up to the fundamental bound on external tracking velocity $v_{max}$ in main text Eqn.\eqref{eqn:vfund}.
-Intuitively, we have a bound on the maximal signal strength because when the driving signal (in the form of either a ramp or a cup) is too strong, the emergent droplet will tend to break apart and 'teleportes' (disappears at the original location and re-condense at the new location) to the location where the signal strength is strongest, for example, the bottom of a cup-shaped driving signal.
+Here we present the calculation for maximal driving strength $I^{ext}$ beyond which the activity droplet will 'teleport' -- i.e., disappears at the original location and re-condense at the location of the drive, even if these two locations are widely separated.
 From now on, we refer to this maximal signal strength as the 'teleportation limit'.
 We can determine this limit by finding out the critical point where the energy barrier of breaking up the droplet at the original location is zero.

 For simplicity, we assume that initially the cup-shaped driving signal is some distance $x_0$ from the droplet, and not moving (the moving case can be solved in exactly the same way by using equivalence principle and going to the co-moving frame of the droplet).
-We consider the following three scenarios during the teleportation process: $(1)$ the initial configuration: the droplet have not yet teleported, and stays at the original location with radius $R(0,0,m)$; $(2)$ the intermediate configuration: the teleportation process have already started, and the droplet breaks into two pieces, one with radius $\delta(d,w,m)$ at the center of the cup, and one with radius $R(d,w,m)-\delta(d,w,m)$ at the original location (when teleportation happens, the total firing neurons changes from $R(0,0,m)$ to $R(d,w,m)$); $(3)$ the final configuration: the droplet have successfully teleported to the center of the cup, with radius $R(d,w,m)$.
+We consider the following three scenarios during the teleportation process: $(1)$ the initial configuration: the droplet have not yet teleported, and stays at the original location with radius $R(0,0,m)$; $(2)$ the intermediate configuration: where the activity is no longer contiguous, giving a droplet with radius $\delta(d,w,m)$ at the center of the cup, and another droplet with radius $R(d,w,m)-\delta(d,w,m)$ at the original location (when teleportation happens, the total firing neurons changes from $R(0,0,m)$ to $R(d,w,m)$); $(3)$ the final configuration: the droplet has successfully teleported to the center of the cup, with radius $R(d,w,m)$.
 The three scenarios are depicted schematically in Fig.\ref{fig:teleportation}.

 The global minimum of the Lyapunov function corresponds to scenario $(3), $ However, there is an energy barrier between the initial configuration $(1)$ and final configuration $(3)$, corresponding to the $V_{eff}$ difference between initial configuration $(1)$ and intermediate configuration $(2)$.
 We would like to find the critical split size $\delta_c(d,w,m)$ that maximize the difference in $V_{eff}$, which corresponds to the largest energy barrier the network has to overcome in order to teleporte from $(1)$ to $(3)$.
 For the purpose of derivation, in the following we would like to rename $\mathcal{L}[f(i_k^m)]$ in Eqn.\eqref{eqn:blobenergy} as $E_0(d,w,m)\rvert_{R(d,w,m)}$ to emphasize its dependence on the external driving parameters and disordered interactions.
 The subscript $0$ stands for the default one-droplet configuration, and it is understood that $E_0(d,w,m)$ is evaluated at the network configuration of a single droplet at location $m$ with radius $R(d,w,m)$.